bentoml/BentoML/docs/source/integrations/triton.rst

 .. note::

-   Triton Inference Server is currently only available in production mode (``--production`` flag) and will not work during development mode.
+   Triton Inference Server is currently only available in production mode (the default mode) and will not work during development mode (``--development`` flag).

 Additonally, you will need to have Triton Inference Server installed in your system.
 Refer to Triton's `building documentation <https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/customization_guide/build.html>`_ to setup your environment.
 The recommended way to run Triton is through container (Docker/Podman).
 To pull the latest Triton container for testing, run: